Yohanisbon/AI-for-Education-in-Rural-Areas/README.md

 My name is Yohanisy Boniface.
 I am a passionate student from Tanzania aiming to study Ai.
 I believe technology should be fair and inclusive — and I’m working to make that true.

+⚙️ How It Works

+This project explores how Artificial Intelligence can improve education in rural areas through:

+1. AI Tutors: Chatbots or virtual tutors that answer students’ questions in local languages, even offline.
+2. Personalized Learning: AI can recommend topics for each student based on their progress.
+3. Data Analysis: Education data from rural schools can be analyzed to find which areas need urgent help.
+4.Offline Apps: With edge AI, this system could work in low-internet zones using solar-powered devices.

+💡 The goal is to make AI a teacher's assistant, not a replacement.